intelligent-machine-learning/dlrover/atorch/examples/llama2/README.md

 ## FSDP

 Fully Sharded Data Parallel (FSDP) is PyTorch's implementation of ZeRO3.
-This example uses FSDP for distributed training, and can be used with other training optimizations, such as mixed precision, gradient checkpointing, etc.
+This example uses FSDP for distributed training, and can be used with other training optimizations, such as mixed precision, gradient checkpointing, etc. This is implemented by calling auto_accelerate API with load_strategy argument, and load_strategy specifies the training optimization method combination.

 ### Scripts